projectatomic/atomic-site/source/blog/2015-05-26-building-and-running-live-atomic.html.md

 ### Mounitng live image with rd.writable.fsimg?

-There is a new patch in rawhide dracut alowing to mount rootfs image packed in squashfs image in a slightly different way, copying the rootrs image into RAM and loop mounting it read-write.
+There is a new patch in rawhide dracut allowing to mount rootfs image packed in squashfs image in a slightly different way, copying the rootrs image into RAM and loop mounting it read-write.

 ```
 live-rootfs.squashfs.img